 With their model F-150 pickup truck, Ford has aggressively implemented this strategy.
 This one move has corresponded to an increased percentage in the contribution of aluminum to automotive manufacturing industries.

 With its favorable mechanical properties, the chances of aluminum leading all metals is increasing.
-However, aluminum is still more expensive than steel, and steels are still preferred by some because of that.
-A weight reduction at low cost is the ideal situation for automotive manufacturers, a goal that has stimulated ideas for innovations in the classes of steels.
+However, aluminum is still more expensive than steel, and steel is still preferred by some because of that.
+A weight reduction at low cost is the ideal situation for automotive manufacturers, a goal that has stimulated ideas for innovations in the classes of steel.

 Are you looking for high-strength steel or aluminum for your manufacturing process?
 Advance Grinding has the capability for ultra-fast turnaround rates and competitive pricing on any type of round bar.
 Get a quote today!